ermiasgelaye/Yelp-Challenge/README.md

 Detail Project Question:

-* Which restaurants are getting top rating and reviews?
+* Which restaurants are getting top rating and reviews ?
 Business with most numbers of reviews, and rating with more than 3 rating
 * Which restaurants are getting bad ratings and reviews?
 Business with lower number of reviwes, and rating less than 2
 * What average rating restaurants getting per cities ?
 * Correlation between review count and star rating ?